jwcalder/LAMLPython/README.md

-# LAMLPython
+# Python notebooks for LAML
-Python Notebooks for Linear Algebra and Machine Learning Book
+Python Notebooks for Linear Algebra and Machine Learning (LAML) Book